openfga/rfcs/20231214-listUsers-api.md

    `expand(document:1#viewer)` --> ["group:eng#member"]

-   1. We find terminal/concrete object `group:eng#member`, which is of the target user_object_type (group) and user_relation (member), so add it to the list of items in the response.
+   1. We find `group:eng#member`, which matches the `group#member` in the user filter, so add `group:eng` to the list of items in the response.

-1. Expand the set of subjects/users that relate to `group:eng#member`.
+1. Even though we found `group:eng#member` and it matched the `group#member` user filter, we continue expanding the set of subjects/users that relate to `group:eng#member` because `group#member` is related to `group#member` and thus there may be more nested groups matching the specific filter.

    `expand(group:eng#member)` --> ["group:fga#member"]

-    1. We find terminal/concrete object `group:fga#member`, which is of the target user_object_type (group) and user_relation (member), so add it to the list of items in the response.
+    1. We find `group:fga#member`, which matches the `group#member` in the user filter, so add `group:fga` to the list of items in the response.

-1. Expand the set of subjects/users that relate to `group:fga#member`.
+1. Again, we continue expansion because we may find more specific nested groups that relate to `group:fga#member`.

    `expand(group:fga#member)` --> []